lawrennd/snippets/_information-game/includes/curvature-and-latency-conditions.md

 \subsection{Gradient Ascent and the Initiation of Emergence}

-\notes{Once the system leaves the latent domain \(\mathcal{D}_o\), it enters a region where curvature gradients become directionally amplified.
+\notes{Once the system leaves the latent domain $\mathcal{D}_o$, it enters a region where curvature gradients become directionally amplified.
 In this region, the entropy gradient,
 $$
 \nabla S[\rho(\boldsymbol{\theta})] = - \boldsymbol{\theta}^\top G(\boldsymbol{\theta}),
 $$